ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 then waits for the Leader to POST an `AggregationJobContinueReq` to an aggregation job.

+The Helper MAY defer handling the continuation request.
+In this case, it indicates that the job continuation is not yet ready by immediately sending an empty response body and sets the Location header field to the relative reference `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step={step}`, where `step` is set to `AggregationJobContinueReq.step`.
+The response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.
+The Leader then polls the state of the job by sending GET requests to the resolved URL.
+The Helper responds the same way until either the job is ready, from which point it responds with the `AggregationJobResp`, or the job fails, from which point it MUST abort with the error that caused the failure.

+The Helper MAY instead handle the request immediately.
+It waits to respond to the Leader's POST until the aggregation job continuation is ready, in which case it responds with the `AggregationJobResp`, or the job fails, in which case it MUST abort with the error that caused the failure.

 Next, it checks that it recognizes the task ID.
-If not, then it MUST abort with error `unrecognizedTask`.
+If not, then it MUST fail the job with error `unrecognizedTask`.

 Next, it checks if it recognizes the indicated aggregation job ID.
-If not, it MUST abort with error `unrecognizedAggregationJob`.
+If not, it MUST fail the job with error `unrecognizedAggregationJob`.

 Next, the Helper checks that: